fastapi/typer/docs/features.md

     Then you can tell the user to install completion after installing your CLI program and the rest will just work.

 !!! tip
-    **Typer**'s completion is implemented internally, it uses ideas and components from Click and ideas from `click-completion`, but it doesn't use `click-completion` internally.
+    **Typer**'s completion is implemented internally, it uses ideas and components from Click and ideas from `click-completion`, but it doesn't use `click-completion` and re-implements some of the relevant parts of Click.

     Then it extends those ideas with features and bug fixes.
 For example, **Typer** programs also support modern versions of PowerShell (e.g. in Windows 10) among all the other shells.